jonocarroll/literate/README.md

 This came as a flurry of inspiration while watching Donald Knuth's presentation on literate programming at useR 2016.
 He mentioned that while R has nice ways of incorporating comments within code for a separate document (e.g. knitr), it didn't quite follow his paradigm of creating "simple modules linked in simple ways" for self-sufficient, self-documented, self-contained code.
 We also have roxygen for generating documentation, but this still occurs outside of the function in the function header.

+The idea struck me: why can't we have documentation *right inside the code* and be able to browse/wander/follow through that with hyperlinks?

 ## Proof of concept:

 This proof-of-concept takes things one step further; generate some deeper documentation *inside* the code itself, and produce some (hopefully) fully self-documented functions that can be walked through via hyperlinks.
 This is of interest to someone who wants to know how **the code works**, not **how to use it**.
 Achieving this requires minimal additional markup within the function body, for now denoted by `#%` blocks.
 These can span multiple lines, but must follow this structure: